All Episodes

 I'm looking for some education on the NFL and the playoff seating for this year.

-Uh oh, the playoff seatings.
+Oh, the playoff seatings.

 How can I help?

-They've clinched well, they've clinched, yeah, but the important thing is they've clinched at least a number five seed.
+Yeah, but the important thing is they've clinched at least a number five seed.

 No, no, the Titans.

-Now the Colts have clinched the five seeds.
+Now, the Colts have clinched the five seeds.

-Oh, Colts, That's right.
+Oh, Colts, that's right.

-Colts of number five seed.
+Colts have number five seed.

 They did it last night against the Jaguars.